karatelabs/karate/README.md

 * assert greeter('Bob') == 'hello Bob'
 ```
 ### Java Interop
 For more complex functions you are better off using the [multi-line](#multi-line-expressions) 'doc-string' approach.
-This example actually calls into existing Java code, and being able to do this opens up a
-whole lot of possibilities.
-The JavaScript interpreter will try to convert types across
-Java and JavaScript as smartly as possible.
-For e.g. JS objects become Java Map-s, and
-Java Bean properties are accessible (and update-able) using dot notation e.g. '`object.name`'
+This example actually calls into existing Java code, and being able to do this opens up a whole lot of possibilities.
+The JavaScript interpreter will try to convert types across Java and JavaScript as smartly as possible.
+For e.g. JSON objects become Java Map-s, JSON arrays become Java List-s, and Java Bean properties are accessible (and update-able) using dot notation e.g. '`object.name`'

 ```cucumber
 * def dateStringToLong =
 """